Jaofranca/Quizzler-flutter/README.md

 ## What i've learned
 - Was a good way for me to improve my OOP knowledge
-- Using different archives in the same
+- Using different archives in the same project
 - how to use dart lists

 ## App